f4coder-91/Game-project/readme.md

 The initial sketch was for Tic Tac Toe board game using Html, Css and JavaScript.

-I had spent few hours trying to design the board. the board had to be 3 by 3 with no border-bottom and no left and right.
+I had spent few hours trying to design the board. the board had to be 3 by 3 grid with no border-bottom and no left and right.
 I center the boardgame and its content where is easier for user interface.

 coding: